What is Seroquel?

 a personal or family history of diabetes; or

-FDA pregnancy category C. Tell your doctor if you are pregnant or plan to become pregnant while using Seroquel.
-Quetiapine can pass into breast milk and may harm a nursing baby.
-You should not breast-feed while you are using Seroquel.
 Taking antipsychotic medication during the last 3 months of pregnancy may cause problems in the newborn, such as withdrawal symptoms, breathing problems, feeding problems, fussiness, tremors, and limp or stiff muscles.
 However, you may have withdrawal symptoms or other problems if you stop taking your medicine during pregnancy.
 If you become pregnant while taking Seroquel, do not stop taking it without your doctor's advice.

 Do not give Seroquel to a child without a doctor's advice.
 Extended-release Seroquel XR is for use only in adults and should not be given to anyone younger than 18 years old.

 Never take Seroquel in larger amounts, or for longer than recommended by your doctor.
 Follow all directions on your prescription label.
 High doses or long-term use of quetiapine can cause a serious movement disorder that may not be reversible.
 Symptoms of this disorder include tremors or other uncontrollable muscle movements.

 Take this medicine with a full glass of water.
 You may take immediate-release Seroquel with or without food.
 It is suggested that Seroquel XR be administered without food or with a light meal (< 300 calories), preferably in the evening.

 Do not crush, chew, or break an extended-release tablet.
 Swallow it whole.